mobilerobot-io/otto/README.md

 This is OttO, otto is responsible for managing and monitoring a _network of hosts_ that make up a _site_ or _application_.

-To that end, there are a number of disconnected resources that need to be cordinated to establish a success.

-specifc networks assets (hosts, VMs, disks, etc.) using the popular tools terraform and ansible.

 Otto manages the following scenarios

 1. Inventory of online resources
-1. Provision site/webapp infrastructure
+1. Provision resources for applications with Terraform
 2. Configuration Management with Ansible
-3. Site / Application monitoring / Alerts / Logs
+3. Site / Application monitoring with ELK stack, influxdb and prometheus
 4. Dashboard to insights

 ## Sections